glassdfir/glassdfir.github.io/ADFIRWMC/Whole Course.md

 ### I tried to keep it cheap
 In an effort to limit barriers to education, I tried to limit the examples in this course to native, open source, or readily available free tools.
 If for some reason I mention a commercial tool, it's because it is worth documenting for completeness.
 You are going to need a Windows 7 or newer system to play with to put a lot of this to use.
 ### Audience
-I think this course is written for three groups of people:
+I think this course is written to provide examples of DFIR techniques for two groups of people:
- 1. System Admins/Computer Enthusiasts who are trying to get into the exciting world of Digital Forensics and Incident Response.
- 2. Folks that have been in Information Security in one capacity or another and are looking to get into more technical work.
+ 1. Folks that have been in Information Security in one capacity or another and are looking to get into more DFIR work.
- 3. Other people that might find this information useful or interesting.
+ 2. Others who might find this information useful or interesting.

 This should not be the first computer related course you attempt.

 ### Omissions
 There are two reasons I didn't include something in this course:
 1. I didn't know about it. *It happens.
 Often.*